IBM/telco-network-cloud-drivers/content/installation/resource-manager/ansible-rm/storage.md

 - Cassandra - expects a Cassandra service in the same namespace with labels `app=cassandra` and `release=foundation`
 - Kafka - expects a Kafka service in the same namespace with labels `app=kafka` and `release=foundation`

 Check your existing Cassandra and Kafka have the given labels.
-If you did not install foundation services from Telco Network Cloud Orchestration (TNCO) with the Helm release name of `foundation`, then the `release` label may have an alternative value.
+If you did not install foundation services from Telco Network Cloud Orchestration (TNC-O) with the Helm release name of `foundation`, then the `release` label may have an alternative value.
 If this is the case, update the labels by adding the following to your `custom values`:

 ```
 app: